dimikot/dklab_realsync/README.txt

-In this fork added status icon for Mac OS
+In this fork: added status icon for Mac OS

 -----------------